 More pills resulted in a year long decline when I went from being a go-getting, fit, globe trotting career woman and mum to wandering around in a dirty old dressing gown, unable to leave the house, chain smoking and dribbling.
 It was luck I got better.
 I was taken to a different hospital that took me off all the medication and within weeks of agonising cold turkey, I recovered fully.
 Within weeks I was back at work and training for a half marathon.
 We discovered I had got off lightly as I found there are many around the world whose lives have been permanently stolen by antidepressants.

 In September 2015, two years after I got better, me and my children Lily and Oscar, who are now 14 and 15 decided we would publicise our story to stop this happening to others.
-This is our campaign film:
+We've been contacted by many people with similar stories.

 Now available in UK bookshops and published worldwide